-- Contact ELC to schedule an appointment with the Director of The Early Learning Center to tour the early learning center. - If, after touring the ELC, you decide that CCCP is the right fit for your family, your child will either be enrolled in the appropriate classroom or placed on our waiting list, pending enrollment space. - Children are taken off the waiting list in the order of inquiry.
-Enrollment preference is given to currently enrolled students, siblings of currently enrolled students, and children of CCCP staff members. - ≠ Enrollment space is offered when it is available.
-If you are not able to accept the space at the time it is offered, enrollment space will not be held open until a future date. - Once your child has been enrolled, you will receive an email with your Acceptance Letter, Family Handbook, and the Tuition Agreement Form. - ♣ Complete the Tuition Agreement Form along with your \$100 non-refundable application fee and your \$200 non-refundable deposit to secure your child's enrollment within two weeks of receipt of Acceptance Letter.
-This deposit will be put towards the first month of tuition. - ♣ After receipt of your application fee, deposit, and Tuition Agreement, you will receive written confirmation of your schedule and start date. - The Enrollment Packet, Health Forms, and School Calendar will be mailed to you.
+- Contact ELC to schedule an appointment with the Director of The Early Learning Center to tour the early learning center. - ↓ Complete the Application Form with a \$150 non-refundable application fee. - ♣ After the application is received, your child will be enrolled in the appropriate classroom or placed on our waiting list, pending enrollment space.

+- ♣ Children are taken off the waiting list in the order of inquiry.
+Enrollment preference is given to currently enrolled students, siblings of currently enrolled students, and infants of employees of Seamen's Bank. - Enrollment space is offered when it is available.
+If you are not able to accept the space at the time it is offered, enrollment space will not be held open until a future date. - Once your child has been enrolled, you will receive an email with your Acceptance Letter, Family Handbook, along with the Tuition Agreement Form. - ♣ Complete the Tuition Agreement Form along with your \$200 non-refundable deposit to secure your child's enrollment within two weeks of receipt of Acceptance Letter.
+This deposit will be put towards the first month of tuition. - After receipt of your deposit and Tuition Agreement, you will receive written confirmation of your schedule and start date. - The Enrollment Packet, Health Forms, and School Calendar will be mailed to you.
 The Enrollment Packet and Health Forms are due back before the first day of school. - ♣ A Welcome Meeting and two visit days will then be scheduled with you, your child's classroom teacher and Director of The Early Learning Center. - Physical Exams expire annually.
-All immunizations and proof of lead test (12 months old and older) must be up to date in order to begin school and for enrollment to continue. - All tuition installments are due by the first of each month.
+All immunizations and proof of lead test (12 months old and older) must be up to date in order to begin school and for enrollment to continue. - ♣ All tuition installments are due by the first of each month.